Round Rock Donuts: History

 In the evening of Tuesday, September 12, 2000, firefighters responded to a grease fire started by a deep fryer.
-Damage from the fire forced the closure of Round Rock Donuts, which wouldn't re-open, again, until Tuesday, October 10, 2000, when a portable building was setup in the parking lot.
+Damage from the fire forced the closure of Round Rock Donuts, which would not re-open, again, until Tuesday, October 10, 2000, when a portable building was set up in the parking lot.
 Construction on a replacement permanent building began on September 21, 2000 and, on December 5, after about 2.5 months, the newly constructed building was opened for business for the first time.
 Whereas the last permanent building was one story tall this new building was two stories tall and featured new ventilation and sprinkler systems.